-Istanbul Medical Tourism – Istanbul is a gorgeous place and one of those special cities that bridges the gap between Asia and Europe.
-This largest city of Turkey combines its scenic beauties and natural wonders with heritage and modern hospitals.
-Its medical facilities and wellness services have made it a top draw among medical tourists from various Arab and Middle Eastern countries, as well as from European nations like Romania and England, and from various US states.
-Today, it is the capital of hair transplant surgeries in the world.
-Istanbul Medical Tourism
+Istanbul Medical Tourism – Istanbul is a gorgeous place which bridges the gap between Asia and Europe.
+This largest city in Turkey combines scenic beauties and natural wonders with cultural heritage and modern hospitals.
+Istanbul’s medical facilities and wellness services have also made it a top draw among medical tourists from various Arab and Middle Eastern countries, as well as from European nations like Romania and England, and from various US states.
+Today Istanbul is the world capital for hair transplant surgery.
+Istanbul Medical Touris

-Istanbul has become the top destination for hair-replacement therapy, with many of the over 200 hair transplants in Turkey being conducted here every day, as reported by the health ministry of Turkey.
+Istanbul has become the top destination for hair-replacement therapy.
+Indeed, many of the 200-plus hair transplants in Turkey take place here every day, according to the Turkish Ministry of Health.
 Many patients from abroad come from the Gulf area to ensure hair loss reversal or restoration after unsuccessful surgeries at inferior clinics.
-Dermatologists and surgeons here have earned a good name in hair implant operations.
-In licensed clinics, the cost of this type of operation can begin with 1,500 USD.
+And it is true that dermatologists and surgeons in Turkey have earned a good name in hair implant operations.
+In licensed clinics, the cost of this type of operation can start from 1,500 USD.
 Istanbul Medical Tourism

-About 5,000 patients from foreign nations come to Turkey for hair transplant each month.
-Male patients are the ones who mainly seek treatment, -although some female patients also come for operations like eyebrow implants.
-Implantation can take 3 days, and full results can take about 6-8 months to show up.
+About 5,000 patients from foreign nations come to Turkey for a hair transplant each month.
+Of these patients, males make up the majority of those seeking treatment.
+However, some female patients also come for operations such as eyebrow implants.
+An implantation can take 3 days, while full results can take around 6-8 months to become apparent.
 Istanbul Medical Tourism

-As a first-time visitor, you need to visit the following attractions of Istanbul.
+If you are a first-time visitor, you must visit the following Istanbul attractions:

-- Hagia Sophia Museum – It was originally created in 537AD by Byzantine Emperor Justinian.
-The museum was used for almost a millennium as a church.
-Once it was conquered by Muslim invaders, it was transformed into a mosque for a long time as 481 years.
-In 1935, Kemal Ataturk – the first President of Turkey – converted it into a museum.
+- Hagia Sophia Museum – The Byzantine Emperor Justinian ordered the construction of this building in 537AD.
+The building then served as a church for almost a millennium.
+Then, after being conquered by Muslim invaders, it was transformed into a mosque and it remained as such for 481 years.
+Later, in 1935, Mustafa Kemal Ataturk – the first President of Turkey – converted it into a museum.
 Istanbul Medical Tourism

-Blue Mosque – Its interiors have thousands of blue Iznik tiles, which give it the name ‘Blue Mosque’.
-The structure dates back to the early-1600s and consists of 6 minarets and numerous domes.
-The structure was constructed to rival the Hagia Sophia, located just opposite the road.
-Other than the times of worship, you can freely visit the mosque at any time.
+Blue Mosque – The interior of this building boasts thousands of blue Iznik tiles, which give it the name ‘Blue Mosque’.
+The Blue Mosque structure dates back to the early 1600s and consists of 6 minarets and numerous domes.
+The building intended to rival the Hagia Sophia, which is located just across the road.
+You can now visit the mosque at any time, apart from prayer times.

-- Dolmabahce Palace – It is situated on the Bosphorus’ shores.
-In its Throne Room, it has a 4.5-ton chandelier – which is one of the biggest in Europe.
+- Dolmabahce Palace – This palace sits on the shores of the Bosphorus.
+Its throne room features a 4.5-ton chandelier – one of the biggest in Europe.

-- The Galata Bridge – The Bridge, which crosses the beautiful river Golden Horn, offers spectacular views of Istanbul.
-This is the 5th version of the bridge that had been in use since 500AD.
-Pedestrians, cars and even trams are allowed to cross the Bridge.
+- The Galata Bridge – The Galata Bridge, which crosses the beautiful Golden Horn river, offers spectacular views of Istanbul.
+In fact, this is now the fifth version of a bridge that had been in use since 500AD.
+These days, pedestrians, cars and even trams are free to cross the Galata Bridge.
 Istanbul Medical Tourism

-- The Basilica Cistern – It is situated opposite the Hagia Sophia, and is huge in size.
-The Medusa pillars are one of the biggest attractions in the cistern.
-The Roman structure was constructed in 532 AD.
-It has many columns, which were recycled from the Pagan temples, and various column heads.
+- The Basilica Cistern – The huge Basilica Cistern lies opposite the Hagia Sophia.
+In particular, the Medusa pillars are one of the most striking attractions in this cistern.
+The Roman structure was constructed in 532 AD and it features many columns which were recycled from the pagan temples plus various column heads.
 If you love old, mysterious buildings, this structure will be to your liking.

-- Topkapi Palace – It is a fantastic palace that served as the Ottoman Sultans’ imperial residence for around four centuries.
-Tourists are not allowed to visit much of this palace.
-Many travellers enjoy the everyday tours of the Harem.
+- Topkapi Palace – This is a fantastic palace that served as the Ottoman Sultans’ imperial residence for around four centuries.
+However, tourists are not allowed to visit the majority of this palace.
+Despite this, travellers enjoy the everyday tours of the Harem.
 The place is open to visitors from Monday to Wednesday, from 9:00 am in the morning to 5:00 pm in the evening.
 Istanbul Medical Tourism

 - Spice Bazaar – This is a unique Egyptian Bazaar where you can look at an intoxicating combination of colourful herbs and spices, and enjoy the overwhelming aroma of the same.

 - Grand Bazaar – This is a huge market that dates back to the ancient times of Turkey.
-There are reportedly more than 4,000 tiny stalls here.
-The bazaar can be visited from 8:30 in the morning to 7:00 pm in the evening, from Monday to Saturday.
-In Turkey, this is the biggest covered market.
-It was originally a warehouse.
+Indeed, there are reportedly more than 4,000 tiny stalls here.
+It is possible to visit the bazaar from 08:30 in the morning to 07:00 in the evening, from Monday to Saturday.
+Although this is now the largest covered market in Turkey, it originally served as a warehouse.
 Istanbul Medical Tourism

-- Kariye Museum – It is one of the many wonderful museums, and has plenty to offer to lovers of archaeology.
-The mosque has many amazing frescoes and mosaics, other than the beautiful interior decor.
+- Kariye Museum – This is one of the many wonderful museums, and it has plenty to offer archaeology fans.
+The mosque also has many amazing frescoes and mosaics, quite apart from the beautiful interior decor.

-- Princes’ Islands – This is the exotic place where resorts, summerhouses and pleasure palaces were constructed by non-Islamic elite people.
-Buyukada happens to be one of the largest islands where members of the royal family were exiled in the Byzantine and the Ottoman era.
+- Princes’ Islands – This is an exotic place where resorts, summerhouses and pleasure palaces were constructed by non-Islamic elite people.
+Of these islands, Buyukada is one of the largest.
+This is where members of the royal family found themselves exiled in the Byzantine and Ottoman eras.
 If you wish to enjoy the serene surroundings of this island, you can go on a horse carriage ride after a sumptuous meal.
 However, make sure not to get lost in the surroundings, or the last ferry will be gone and you might need to swim back.
 Istanbul Medical Tourism

 - Turkish Baths – There are more than 100 famous public baths from ancient times that still exist in this city.
 After sightseeing for many days, you can relax in the calm and tranquil marble surroundings.
 Istanbul Medical Tourism